Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Mianzhu is a smaller city, so costs generally remain lower than in major Chinese metropolises and often slightly lower than in Chengdu.

 The official currency is Renminbi (RMB), also known as Chinese Yuan (CNY).
 The symbol is ¥.
-Exchange rates shift, so verify current rates before your trip (e.g., approximately A SINGLE dollar = 7.2-7.3 CNY as of early 2024).
+Exchange rates shift, so verify current rates before your trip (e.g., approximately A SINGLE dollar = 7.2-7.3 CNY at the start OF 2024).
 You can exchange currency at major banks (Bank of The people's republic of china, ICBC) and some foreign hotels.
 ATMs are available and accept international cards.
 Digital payments like WeChat Pay and Alipay dominate transactions.

 To manage your budget in Mianzhu, smart choices about transportation, dining, and accommodation make a difference.